uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 ### New dependencies for Salt 3008.

-There are new dependencies that are not available as part of "SLE-Module-Python3", and we will need to take it from Factory or some other SLE/ALP source to include them in the new "SLE-Module-Salt" module.
+There are new dependencies that are not available as part of "SLE-Module-Python3", and we will need to take it from Factory or some other SLE/ALP source to include them either in the "SLE-Module-Python3" (or via the new "SLE-Module-Salt" module.

 #### Runtime:
-- `python-networkx` + its dependencies (python-matplotlib, python-pandas, python-scipy, python-FontTools)
+- `python-networkx` + its dependencies: `python-matplotlib`, `python-pandas`, `python-scipy`, `python-FontTools`)
 - `python-tornado6`

 #### BuildTime:
-- `python-networkx` -> python-pydot, python-graphviz, graphviz
+- `python-networkx` -> `python-pydot`, `python-pygraphviz`, `graphviz`
-- `python-meson-python` -> meson, patchelf
+- `python-meson-python` -> `meson`, `patchelf`
-- `python-pandas` -> python-versioneer-toml
+- `python-pandas` -> `python-versioneer-toml`
-- `python-scipy` -> python-pythran
+- `python-scipy` -> `python-pythran`

-A testing build project is here: https://build.suse.de/project/show/home:PSuarezHernandez:new-salt-version Based on the current upstream Salt `master` branch (target for 3008 release)
+A testing build project is here: https://build.opensuse.org/project/show/home:PSuarezHernandez:branches:systemsmanagement:saltstack:products:next
+Based on the current upstream Salt `master` branch (target for 3008 release)

 ## Maintaining Salt